Conjux

-Conjux (/fr/) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in southeastern France.
+Conjux (/fr/; Arpitan: Konzhu) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in southeastern France.
 Since January 2017, the commune has formed part of the conurbation of Grand Lac, following the fusion of the former Communauté de communes de Chautagne into this larger agglomeration.

 At 175 ha, the smallest commune in the region of Chautagne, Conjux extends for 5 km along the northwestern coastline of Lac du Bourget; it is bounded to the north by the Canal de Savières and backed by Mount Landard to the west.
 The commune of Conjux includes the hamlets of La Chatière, Portout and Semelas.
+Conjux is notable for its prehistoric pile-dwelling remains (part of a UNESCO World Heritage Site), Gallo-Roman artifacts including a Cybele altar in the local chapel, and humanitarian acts during World War II.
 Reflecting its mixed role as a residential and recreational location, 42% of its residential buildings are counted as secondary residences.

 Toponym

 The name of the commune is believed to be derived, via the forms 'Conziacum' (early 12th Century), 'Conjiacum' (1481) and 'Conjeux' (1780), from late Latin 'Congiacum', meaning the 'domain of Congius.'
 Its derivation is not related to the Latin homonym, 'conjux' (spouse).

 As with many polysyllabic Arpitan toponyms or anthroponyms, the final -x marks oxytonic stress (on the last syllable), whereas the final -z indicates paroxytonic stress (on the penultimate syllable) and should not be pronounced, although in French it is often mispronounced due to hypercorrection.